 If you are on the waitlist and/or not yet enrolled in the class, then your absences and tardies count for 50 % compared to students who are enrolled.
-Other penalties associated with not being present because of not being registered are also 50 % . (missed quiz for example only counts for $\frac{1}{2}$ of a zero and not a full zero).
+Other penalties associated with not being present because of not being registered are also 50 %. (for example a missed quiz only counts for 1⁄2 of a zero grade and not a full zero quiz grade)